TheYorkshireDev/dockerfile-linter/README.md

 # Containerised Dockerfile Linter

-A containerised instance of [`replicatedhq/dockerfilelint`](https://github.com/replicatedhq/dockerfilelint), which is a Dockerfile linter.
+A containerised instance of [`replicatedhq/dockerfilelint`](https://github.com/replicatedhq/dockerfilelint) version 1.4.0, which is a Dockerfile linter.
 You can see it in action within this project's CI pipeline.

 ## Usage